mikaolmes/mikaolmes/README.md

 https://www.linkedin.com/in/mika-olmes-2227b1341/

 ## My favorites Quotes:
-Some want it to happen, some wish it would happen, others make it happen - Michael Jordan U miss 100% of the shots u never take - Michael Jordan
+Some want it to happen, some wish it would happen, others make it happen - Michael Jordan <br>
+U miss 100% of the shots u never take - Michael Jordan